-Farms and Industries are under strict regulations for effluent discharge - still the unmanagable algae blooms are causing human and environemental health issues, losses in water related industries and related real estate businesses.
-They all are seeking a better solution!
+Farms and Industries are under strict regulations for effluent discharge - still, unmanageable algae blooms are causing human and environmental health issues as well as losses in water related industries and related real estate businesses.
+THEY ARE ALL SEEKING A BETTER SOLUTION!

 All together, sugar farmers have spent about $260 million on clean up, largely by keeping water on farms, cleaning out ditches where phosphorus-rich soil settles.

 Canada and the United States signed the Great Lakes Water Quality Agreement and spent billions restoring the lakes, reducing phosphorus loading in Lake Erie by 60 percent.